Buck a Book Literacy Campaign 2017

 THANK YOU to everyone who made this year’s Buck a Book campaign a great success!
-The funds raised will allow the Employment Skills Center to continue to offer Adult Literacy and Adult Education programs to our community.
+The funds raised will allow Employment Skills Center to continue to offer Adult Literacy and Adult Education programs to our community.
 We are grateful for the support and generosity of our Buck a Book committee members; community sponsors and donors; the Carlisle Area School District administration, staff, librarians, and faculty; Reader Supporters; parents; and all our Buck a Book Kids.
-Congratulations to LeTort Elementary School for winning the trophies for Most Participation and Most Creative School Campaign, to Crestview Elementary for winning the trophy for Most Funds Raised, and to Mooreland Elementary for winning the trophy for Most Funds Raised Per Capita.
-Keep on reading!
+Congratulations to LeTort Elementary School for winning the trophies for Most Participation and Most Creative School Campaign and to Mooreland Elementary for winning the trophy for Most Funds Raised Per Capita.
+Until next year, keep on reading!

 Special thanks to our returning lead sponsor, M&T Bank!

 The Buck a Book Cycle of Community Literacy

 Wordy Worm was curious about a few things and asked the Buck a Book Kids for some help.
 Our Wordy Writers came up with some great stories and ideas.
 Are you wondering what they wrote?
 Just click on the cover to start reading Wordy Worm Wonders!